 allows only two years to file a wrongful death lawsuit.
 If you fail to do so within this time limit, the court will likely bar your claim.
 This means you would be unable to recover anything after your loved one’s wrongful death.

-A motorcycle accident lawyer from D. Miller & Associates, PLLC will ensure you meet all necessary deadlines to recover after your loved one’s fatal motorcycle wreck.
+A lawyer from D. Miller & Associates, PLLC will ensure you meet all necessary deadlines to recover after your loved one’s fatal motorcycle wreck.

 Seek Legal Help From a Wrongful Death Lawyer Today